 The results are shown in Fig. \ref{fig:transmit_spectra} for all of the four LoS.
-We observe far less transmission in $\rm M_1$ when the LoS goes through less ionised medium, which shows once again the weaker ionising effect of this model.
+We observe less transmission in $\rm M_1$ when the LoS goes through less ionised medium as expected from its globally lower ionisation.
 We also highlight the fact that this difference is strongest in areas with a large difference in neutral fractions between the two models, especially with LoS 1.
 Comparing it to Fig. \ref{fig:map_neutraldiff}, we can see regions where $\rm P_9$ ionises more, where $\rm M_1$'s transmission is lower, and regions where $\rm M_1$ over-ionises (LoS 1, 400-500 $\rm h^{-1} \rm kpc$), i.e. where $\rm M_1$'s transmission is higher than $\rm P_9$'s.
-This latter area has been shown to be the result of non-physical interactions in $\rm M_1$, which in turn has a real, very tangible effect in these spectra.
+This latter area has been shown to be the result of non-physical interactions in $\rm M_1$, which in turn has an observable effect in these spectra.
 What we also observe is the presence of cells with a transmission value of 0 for both models in three of the four LoS, showing that there are still areas that are opaque to radiation at this epoch.
-However, they are quite sparse, and more common and larger in $\rm M_1$.